markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 https://github.com/markkolich/curacao

-Curacao borrows concepts from Play, Spray, and Spring &mdash; I merged what I felt was the best of these worlds into a single toolkit.
-Note I say "toolkit" and **not** framework, because Curacao is not built to be an end-all-be-all framework.
-I intentionally avoided things like ORM, JDBC, AOP, etc. &mdash; total STFU, GTFO, LOL.
+Curacao borrows concepts from Play, Spray, and Spring &mdash; I "merged" what I felt was the best of these worlds into a single toolkit.
+Note I say "toolkit" and **not** framework, because Curacao is not built to be an end all-be all framework.
+I intentionally avoided things like ORM, JDBC, AOP, etc.

-With Curacao I can write powerful and completely asynchronous thread based web-services on top of any Servlet 3.0 compatible container:
+With Curacao I can write powerful and completely asynchronous thread based web-services on top of any Servlet 3.0 compatible container.
+Here's a sample `@Controller` implementation in Curacao:

 ```java
 @Controller